 The key to Independent Facilitation is that it involves not only creating a plan, but taking specific actions to implement the plan.
 An Independent Facilitator walks with the individual and their family, friends and supporters as they move towards realizing goals and building new connections.

-While an Independent Facilitator mainly develops a supportive one-on-one relationship with the person at the centre of the facilitation process, a facilitator may also, at times, 'support the supporters'.
-Connecting with personal workers, and other friends or people involved in supporting a person living with a disability helps to ensure that everyone is focused on the same objectives, and can prove very beneficial to all involved.
+While an Independent Facilitator mainly develops a supportive one-on-one relationship with the person at the centre of the facilitation process, at times a facilitator may also 'support the supporters'.
+Connecting with personal support workers, and other friends or people involved in supporting a person living with a disability helps to ensure that everyone is focused on the same objectives, and is beneficial to all involved.